tighten/tlint/readme.md

 ### Upgrading from 6.x to 7.x

 TLint focuses on linting and formatting issues other tools are not able to catch.
-The `7.x` release removes a lot of lints and formatters already covered by the other tools in [Duster](https://github.com/tighten/duster).
+The `7.x` release removes lints and formatters covered by tools in [Duster](https://github.com/tighten/duster).
 If you need to add these back you can grab them from an earlier version of TLint and follow the [Custom Configuration](#custom-configuration--presets) documentation.

 ## What Is It?